 If the result needs more work, move into vocal cleaning or deeper separation from the same ecosystem instead of starting again somewhere else.

 The main outputs are simple: a vocal-free instrumental and an isolated vocal.
-That covers the main reasons people use a vocal remover: karaoke tracks, backing tracks, practice instrumentals, remix ideas, acapellas, and content edits.
+That covers the main reasons people use a vocal remover or voice remover: karaoke tracks, backing tracks, practice instrumentals, remix ideas, acapellas, and content edits.
+The voice remover feature is ideal for creating remixes or practicing your favorite song, making it easy to generate custom instrumentals or acapellas for any project.

 Preview the original, isolated vocal, and instrumental before downloading.
 That makes it easier to judge bleed, artifacts, and whether the split is good enough for karaoke, remixing, practice, or vocal work.